bluecough/terraform-provider-ciscofdm/README.md

 ## Resources
 ### `ciscofdm_networkobject`

-A resource for managing FDM network objects.
+A resource for managing FDM NetworkObjects.

 #### Example